U-Battery advancing toward siting a first-of-a-kind SMR in Canada

 U-Battery General Manager Steve Threlfall has led a concerted effort to progress U-Battery in Canada and the UK, as part of its dual-track approach.
 U-Battery has also made significant progress through the UK’s Advanced Modular Reactor (AMR) Programme.
 U-Battery was successful in receiving funding support through Phase 1, and is currently awaiting the results of Phase 2.
 Urenco is looking forward to progressing U-Battery over the Phase 2 funding period.

-Steve said: “This is an exciting time for U-Battery as we are now a step closer to establishing a first-of-a-kind SMR at the Chalk River research facility.
+“This is an exciting time for U-Battery as we are now a step closer to establishing a first-of-a-kind SMR at the Chalk River research facility.
 We are entering the energy sector at a critical time in Canada’s energy transformation, and U-Battery has the potential to drive significant regional economic benefits across Canada while addressing urgent climate change needs.”

 U-Battery’s innovative SMR technology aims to replace diesel power with clean, safe, and cost-effective energy for a variety of applications, including remote communities and other off-grid locations such as mining operations in northern regions.